Leroymilo/FurnitureFramework/doc/ReadMe.md

 # TODO

-What parts of Furniture I plan to add customization to in this Framework :
+What parts of Furniture I plan to add customization to in this Framework:
 - Custom table item placement location
 - Custom light sources
 - Animated textures